 There are some really cool things you can do on Halloween in Bogotá that don’t require getting wasted or stuffed with candy.
 For instance, you can attend the yearly zombie walk, which always supports a good cause, or go and have a thematic Halloween dinner in a speakeasy restaurant with Houspoon.com.

 Don’t forget to read our article of tips to survive and have fun in Halloween night in Bogotá here.
+And for other cool celebrations in the city, read about or version of San Valentine: día del amor y la amistad.

 Did you like what you read?
 Subscribe to our newsletter and follow us on social media for more and less touristy information about Bogotá.
 Share your thoughts with me and follow my articles on www.colture.com.
 Are you a local business?
 Get in contact with us to be featured on our website!